JLanzuisi/Jack-SB/chapters/ch3.md

 "I bet she doesn't shave her armpits," said the other.

 "Why would someone that pretty not shave her legs?" asked the mother.
-"Why would her mother allow it?
+"Why would her mother allow it?"

 "Disgusting," the boys said.